How can we help you today?

 In Japan, domain names are well protected, and disputes are handled through a local version of the UDRP.
 China has made efforts to crack down on cybersquatting, though enforcement can be inconsistent.
 In India, domains are treated as intangible property, and many disputes are still handled outside of court through arbitration panels.

-Other regions may rely on international frameworks like the UDRP or are working toward more structured systems.
+Other regions may rely on international frameworks such as the UDRP or are working toward more structured systems.

 What this means for you

 Because laws vary across regions, it’s important to know the rules in the country where you do business or register your domain.
 Registering your domain name under multiple country-specific extensions (like .com.au or .co.uk) can help protect your brand across borders.
-And if you run into issues abroad, such as domain disputes or misuse, you can turn to international resolution processes like the UDRP to help resolve them.
+And if you run into issues abroad, such as domain disputes or misuse, you can turn to international dispute-resolution processes, such as the UDRP, to help resolve them.

 Taking these steps gives your domain stronger protection as part of your overall intellectual property strategy.